Daniel-Czarnocki/task_list/README.md

 ### Technologies used
 - HTML
-- CSS with BEM and Grid used
+- CSS with BEM, Flex and Grid used
 - JavaScript with ES6+ features
+- Immutability